Skip to content

 Does Denoon Recovery Center accept Medicaid?

 Yes.
 According to SAMHSA data, Denoon Recovery Center accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific WI Medicaid plan.
 Call (855) 970-5231 to verify your benefits.

 What level of care does Denoon Recovery Center offer?